dariosalina/TankAnarchy/README.md

 ## Goals for this project:

 - To practice ourselves in using Socket.IO
-- To create a realty multiplayer game.
+- To create a realtime multiplayer game.
-- To practise teamwork by using git messages and branches.
+- To practise teamwork by using git messages and work with different branches.

 ## Create React App